 Scared of the potential outcome?
 Guilty for what she has to do?
 Worried about the people she’s leaving behind?
 Empowered that she has the chance to do something big?
 Like she wants to crawl back into bed?
 All of these are different.

 Of course, in the interest of your plot, you want your character to embrace their story, to run with it.
-To buy in, as I call it.
+To buy in to the inciting incident.
 But too many times, I see a character going from Mode A to Mode B so seamlessly, that it’s like Girl Next Door never existed.
-She did, and she’s instrumental to keeping your reader attached to the plot that happens next.
+She did, and she’s instrumental to keeping your reader attached to the big plot point that happens next.

 In both of the manuscripts I worked on recently with this issue, one of my big notes was that there wasn’t enough of a “before”.
 But if the character is too thin when they launch on their big adventure, there’s something too glossy about their new personality.
 It’s hard to relate to.
 I’ve never held a Glock.
 I’ve never woken up as an international jewel thief.
 (All of the examples I mention are made up, they don’t have anything to do with client manuscripts.)
 I can’t relate as well to our protagonist now that she is these things.